Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Why a "Micro-Dose" CCTA?

-"Micro-Dose" CCTA provides a simplified CCTA examination with 1/10th radiation dose and reduced cost.
+"Micro-dose" CCTA provides a simplified CCTA examination with 1/10th of the radiation dose and reduced cost.

 Who Should Consider This Procedure?

 Selected asymptomatic patients being screened for coronary artery disease.
 Not a test for patients with extensive coronary calcium or arrhythmia.